Pioneers headed to championship

 The Pioneers utilized four pitchers.
 Nartker pitched 2 2/3 innings, giving up four hits, one run and four walks while recording two strikeouts.
 Jerson Morales came in for 3 1/3 and gave up four hits, three runs (two earned), four walks and two strikeouts.
 Manato Tateno went two innings, giving up one hit, one run (none earned), one walk and four strikeouts.
 Paul Panduro finished the game giving up a walk and two strikeouts.

 The Pioneers will continue on into the championship series against the Spearfish Sasquatch on Thursday, Aug.
 4. The first game will be in Spearfish before returning to Gering for game two on Saturday, Aug.
-6.
+6 at 6:35 p.m..

 “We’ll be up there and then back here for two.
 They need to come in ready to play, (Spearfish) is a different team than we played two weeks ago,” Garcia said.
 “Playoffs are different.
 They’re going to come hungry so our guys need to be hungry as well.”